AI Account Hacking in Russia Surges by 90% — Users Lose Control of Personal Data

 Experts also emphasize that the rapid introduction of AI leads to an increase in the number of vulnerabilities.
 The innovativeness and speed of AI development often run counter to security requirements and trust in the system.
 Ensuring a balance between technological progress and compliance with cybersecurity standards requires additional resources and time.

-Against this background, Russia is seeing a growing demand for cybersecurity specialists, in particular, for so-called "white hackers" who engage in ethical hacking of systems to identify vulnerabilities.
+Against this background, Russia is seeing an increase in demand for cybersecurity specialists, in particular, for so-called "white hackers" who engage in ethical hacking of systems to identify vulnerabilities.

 Now on home